OddMagnet/100-Days-of-Swift/077-078 Consolidation VI/README.md

 - display the collection of pictures and names in a list
 - show a details screen on tapping a list item
 - save the data
+**Day 78**
+- add a way to save the location where the person was met, alongside the other data
+- show the location in the detail view